betwo/vscode-catkin-tools/README.md

 The folders for `devel`, `build` and `log` spaces can also be called differently, only the `src` space is required.
 This way, arbitrary catkin profiles are supported.

+## Setup / Configuration (colcon)

+Note: colcon support is rudimentary and needs some setup:
+For a colcon workspace, we expected a `colcon.meta` file to exist in the workspace `src` directory.

 ### CMAKE_EXPORT_COMPILE_COMMANDS

 Make sure that your catkin_tools workspace is set up to generate `compile_commands.json` files.
 This can be done by setting the `CMAKE_EXPORT_COMPILE_COMMANDS` flag to ON or 1 and re-building the workspace.
 The `compile_commands.json` files are created for each package that is built inside the build folder.